Today we paid Parliament House a visit, donning purple ties and suit jackets.

 I'm an educator, what can I do?

-The first step you can take towards winning professional pay is joining your early childhood union, United Voice.
+The first step you can take towards winning professional pay is joining your early childhood union, United Workers Union.
 As union members, you can pool your resources to power a huge, persuasive campaign.
 You can be a strong voice in politics, forcing politicians to create laws that benefit you and the children who you educate.
 You can support one another – from the back up you get in your centre, to the overwhelming support the community sees when educators hit the streets.